Protecting Customers from Phishing Scams

 POST-TRANSACTION

-Algorithms and data analytics flag suspicious transactions, like those involving blacklisted accounts or duplicate transfers, for review.
-The bank confirms these transactions with customers via call before processing.
+Algorithms flag suspicious transactions—such as blacklisted accounts or duplicate transfers—for review, and the bank confirms them with customers before processing.

 Fig: Suspicious transactions will be flagged for further review

-• Low-fidelity prototypes were tested with stakeholders to gather feedback on the flow and content when a transaction is flagged as suspicious.
+• Low-fidelity prototypes were tested with stakeholders to ensure the flow and content for flagged transactions aligned with business, legal, and operational priorities before moving to high-fidelity designs.

-• High-fidelity prototypes were tested with customers for two-factor authentication and suspicious transaction scenarios to gauge sentiment, verify usability, and ensure the language is clear and appropriate.
+• High-fidelity prototypes were then tested with customers across two-factor authentication and suspicious transaction scenarios to gauge sentiment, verify usability, and ensure messaging was clear, calm, and effective.

 Fig: Artefacts from customer interviews